Barbie in the Nutcracker: United States

 Barbie in the Nutcracker was released on VHS on October 2, 2001, and DVD on October 23, 2001, by Artisan Home Entertainment under the Family Home Entertainment banner.
 The film was televised on CBS in the United States on November 22, 2001, edited down to a one-hour special.
 It was later broadcast on Nickelodeon on March 21, 2004.

-The DVD includes both wide-screen and pan-and-scan versions of the movie.
+The DVD includes both widescreen and pan-and-scan versions of the movie.
 Bonus features on the DVD include a documentary following several girls training to be ballet dancers as the School of American Ballet in New York, and an "Act with Barbie" feature teaching children about positive role playing.

 The movie was re-released on DVD by Universal Studios Home Entertainment on October 5, 2010.

 International

 In February 2001, Entertainment Rights acquired all international TV and home video rights to the film from Mattel for £1.6 million.

 The film was released onto VHS in the United Kingdom by Right Entertainment/Universal Pictures Video on October 29, 2001, being the first product released by the then-new subsidiary.
 The film would become a commercial success in the UK, selling 100,000 units within its first week of release.
 It was released on DVD on March 25, 2002, and by April, 700,000 copies were sold across both formats.

 Entertainment Rights sublicensed the home video rights outside the United Kingdom and Ireland to Universal Pictures Visual Programming in July 2001 as part of a deal that would allow Universal to distribute Right Entertainment products in the UK and Ireland.
 ER would also pre-sell the TV rights in countries like Germany, France, Italy, Hong Kong, South Korea and Australia by May 2003.